VysePresident/MafiaBot2/README.md

 1) Features, changes, bug-fixes that need testing when bot is free:

 GEO (July 17 2023) Listed:

+[implemented] %votecount has been refactored and is now much more streamlined and easy to understand & adjust.

 [implemented] - %playerlist looks are improved.

+[implemented] - Link vote-post in game chat to the votecount that results.

+[implemented] - Delete vote if someone is killed.

+[bugfix] - (Logged IN-GAME July 10th, 2023) - The "CHANGE" section of the vote count is not accurate.
+I believe it is failing to account for voting using name instead of tag.
+Likely the "config.py" variable "prev_vote" isn't being updated correctly.
+(The problem was that the "voted" variable being used was out of scope.
+Cleaning up the legacy %votecount code fixed that)

+[bugfix] - (Logged IN-GAME July 12th, 2023) - Modkilled players do not have their vote removed from subsequent votecounts until Day ends.

+[bugfix] - (Logged IN-GAME July 15th, 2023) - Changing server nickname results in the player not being recognized as being in signup_list

 [bugfix] - (Logged IN-GAME July 15th, 2023) - The %swapplayer command returns an error.